alimate/alimate.github.io/_posts/2020-2-9-java14-records-in-depth.md

 Despite their differences, these invocation types share one common trait: *we can't enrich them with our own logic*.
 On the contrary, `invokedynamic` enables us to *Bootstrap* the invocation process in any way we want.
 Then the JVM takes care of calling the *Bootstrapped Method* directly.

-### How Indy Works?
+### How Does Indy Work?
-The first time JVM sees a `invokedynamic` instruction, it calls a special static method called *Bootstrap Method*. **The bootstrap method is a piece of Java code that we've written to prepare the actual *to-be-invoked* logic**:
+The first time JVM sees an `invokedynamic` instruction, it calls a special static method called *Bootstrap Method*. **The bootstrap method is a piece of Java code that we've written to prepare the actual *to-be-invoked* logic**:
 <p style="text-align:center">
   <img src="/images/indy.png" alt="Invoke Dynamic">
 </p>